 - Increased customer complaints

-“Some managers attempt to rapidly improve their organization's competitive position by adopting goals for impressive achievements that will excite staff and stakeholders….
-But if those goals are unrealistic because of current resources, employees may lose confidence in their performance and the organization."
+“Some managers attempt to rapidly improve their organizations’ competitive position by adoption goals for impressive achievements that will excite staff and stakeholders….
+But if those goals are unrealistic because of current resources, employees may lose confidence in their performance and the organization.”.

 Lack of Communication

-You're Not Taking Advantage of Employee Potential
+Not Realizing Employee Potential